 ★Question 7.100.
-Why isn't the wall-clock time of two algorithms that are run on the same computer always a reliable indicator of their relative performances?
-Answer In fact, if you run the same algorithm on the same machine multiple times, it will not always
+Why isn't the wall-clock time of two algorithms that are run on the san computer always a reliable indicator of their relative performances? ne Answer

 In fact, if you run the same algorithm on the same machine multiple times, it will not always take the same amount of time.
 Sometimes the differences between trial runs can be significant.